 In the lower section of the chute, we found some deeper, lighter snow where the Ritual again floated well.
 In the eight- or nine-inch drifts, I had a blast slashing pow up to create a few small face shots.
 The ski responded very precisely to those maneuvers.
 Nearing the bottom of Marte, I let the Ritual rip on a wide apron of 2-3” wind-drifted snow, where it was again comfortable and stable at high speed.

 I have not had a chance to ski the Ritual in consistent, deep blower pow, trees, bumps, or off drops, and would like to continue to push this ski on steeper, open terrain where I can search for its speed limit.
-I have a feeling it will continue to do very well in these conditions, but will check back in after I have a chance to put some more time on it.
+I have a feeling it will continue to do very well in these conditions.

 NEXT: ROCKER PROFILE PICS